ICE-POP 2018 - South Korea Winter Olympics

 (KMA)-led International Collaborative Experiment - PyeongChang Olympics

 Paralympics (ICE-POP) domain.
-ICE-POP will coincide with and support the
+ICE-POP coincided with and supported the

 Dual-polarization, Dual-frequency, Doppler Radar (D3R)

-D3R is NASA's newest Ka/Ku dual-polarization Doppler mobile radar.
+D3R is a NASA owned and operated Ka/Ku dual-polarization Doppler mobile radar.
 D3R's

 first deployment was to participate in the GCPEX field campaign in Canada.
 D3R was